torvalds/linux/Documentation/networking/devlink/devlink-linecard.rst

 Netdevice carrier is decided as follows:

-  * Line card is not inserted or powered-down
+  * Line card is analt inserted or powered-down

     - The carrier is always down
   * Line card is inserted and powered up